ATECoder/dn.vi.ivi/docs/TTM Instrument Guide.md

 Upon clear, which is issued before each measurement, the outcome is set to 0 (Okay)

 #### Legacy Support
-The outcome value is set to `nil` upon clear.
+The internal outcome value of the instrument is set to the `Lua` `nil` value upon clear.
 The outcome status bit is set if the contact check failed.

 <a name="Measurement_Readings"></a>